Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Fetch content

-Create a Next.js application that connects to Optimizely Graph, retrieves published CMS content, and renders it using the Optimizely JavaScript SDK.
+Create a Next.js application that connects to Optimizely Graph, retrieves published CMS (SaaS) content, and renders it using the Optimizely JavaScript SDK.

 Prerequisites

-• An Optimizely CMS (SaaS) instance
+• You have an Optimizely CMS (SaaS) instance.

-• Content published in CMS
+• You have content published in CMS (SaaS).

-• The Optimizely JavaScript SDK installed
+• You have the Optimizely JavaScript SDK installed.

-1. Get the Graph single key
+Get the Optimizely Graph single key

 1. Go to CMS > Settings > API Keys.

-2. Under Render Content, copy the Single Key.
+2. Copy the Single Key.

-Add the key to your .env file in the root of your project:
+Add the key to your .env file in the root of your project.

-2. Register content types
+Register content types

 2. Register your content types using initContentTypeRegistry.